-- Use the drop-down list box next to Authentication source field to select the type of authentication that should be used for the user.
-If authentication source is only 'internal' then Authentication source field is disabled.
-Supported Authentication source are internal, ldap, kerberos, oauth2 and webserver. - Click in the Username field, and provide a username for the user.
+- Use the Authentication source field to select the type of authentication that should be used for the user.
+If authentication source in the pgAdmin server config has 'internal' only then Authentication source field will be disabled.
+Supported Authentication source are internal, ldap, kerberos, oauth2 and webserver. - Use the Username field to provide a username for the user.
 This field is enabled only when you select authentication source except internal.
-If you select internal as authentication source, your email address is displayed in the username field. - Click in the Email field, and provide an email address for the user.
+If you select internal as authentication source, your email address will be taken as the username.

-- Use the drop-down list box next to Role to select whether a user is an Administrator or a User. - Select Administrator if the user will have administrative privileges within the pgAdmin client. - Select User to create a non-administrative user account. - Move the Active switch to the No position if the account is not currently active; the default is Yes.
-Use this switch to disable account activity without deleting an account. - Use the New password field to provide the password associated with the user specified in the Email field.
+- Use the Email field to provide an email address for the user.
+Email is a mandatory field for authentication source internal. - Use the Role field to select whether a user is an Administrator or a User. - Select Administrator if the user will have administrative privileges within the pgAdmin client. - Select User to create a non-administrative user account. - Use the Active switch to enable or disable account activity without deleting an account; by default it is enabled. - Use the New password field to provide the password associated with the user specified in the Email field.
 This field is disabled if you select any authentication source except internal. - Re-enter the password in the Confirm password field.
-This field is disabled if you select ldap as authentication source. - Locked switch is disabled by default when set to False.
-It is only enabled when the user is locked by trying unsuccessful login attempts.
-Move the switch to the False position if you want to unlock the account.
+This field is disabled if you select ldap as authentication source. - Locked switch cannot be changed if is turned off.
+It can only be changed when the user is locked by trying unsuccessful login attempts.
+Turn off the switch if you want to unlock the account.